TransactiveSCC/statresp.github.io/README.md

-# Statistical Emergency Response Management Pipelines
+# Statistical Incident Response Management Pipelines

 Emergency response management (ERM) is a critical problem faced by communities across the globe.
 First-responders are constrained by limited resources, and must attend to different types of incidents like traffic accidents, fires, crime, and distress calls.
 Incident response is further complicated by the constraint that quick and timely service is essential.
 As a consequence, statistical and algorithmic approaches to emergency response have received significant attention in the last few decades.
 Governments in urban areas are increasingly adopting methods that enable Smart Statistical Emergency Response, which are a combination of forecasting models and visualization tools to understand where and when incidents occur, and optimization approaches to allocate and dispatch responders.
 This is the basis of this project.